“ GTM is blocked on Opera as seen on SimoAhava site ”

 Obviously, you don't have to use GA, you can use Yandex Metrica or any other Analytics tool.
 Simply customize your server code to handle the event data the way you want.

-Do not rely on Google Tag Manager for mission critical tasks.
+Do not rely on Google Tag Manager for mission-critical tasks.
 Expect GTM to be blocked and all the tags that it's supposed to serve will never run.
 I recommend you to keep the important code outside of GTM, be nice to your developers or find a system that allows you to edit the code directly without asking your developers.

 Big HINT: Do you know that Nilead uses our own Nilead Platform for all our website projects, and it does allow you to edit everything including CSS, HTML, Javascript on every page on your website without having to beg the developers to do so you?
-For the marketers who really really hate dealing with code, you can also utilize our Website Manage Service to have us do all these codes edits for you promptly and efficiently.
+For the marketers who really really hate dealing with code, you can also utilize our Website Manage Service to have us do all these code edits for you promptly and efficiently.

 The source code of all the above code plus some BONUS will be packed and posted here soon.
 Subscribe to our newsletter or leave a comment (see below), or subscribe to one of our social media to get notified once they are available in the next few days.